nadia-mm/parcel-quote-frontend/ReadMe.md

 # parcel-quote-frontend

 User calculates the final price for the delivery of parcels with different weights.
 To do so, weights must be entered and routes selected in the form.
-The web application is [here](https://parcel-quote.netlify.app/).
+The web application is [here](https://parcel-quote.netlify.app/).[THE WEBSITE IS NOT WORKING]

 The project is made of two parts: